Heilongjiang: Agriculture

 Heilongjiang is home to China's largest plantations of rice, corn and soybeans, with a total of 14.37 e6ha of grain plantation area, including 4 e6ha of rice plantation and 5.5 e6ha of corn.
 Heilongjiang has vast tracts of black soil (chernozem), one of the most fertile soil types.
 Since the early 20th century, cultivation in the black soil belt has expanded by almost 100-fold, and after the 1960s agriculture in the region transformed to modern agriculture with heavy mechanization and an increase of fertilizer use.
 Heilongjiang is one of the Asia's leading production areas for japonica rice, known for high quality brand rice varieties.
 The introduction of cold-resistant varieties, favorable policies and climate change have all contributed to a significant increase in rice production in recent years.
 Commercial crops grown include beets, flax, sunflowers.

 Heilongjiang is also an important source of lumber for China.
 Pine, especially the Korean pine and larch are the most important forms of lumber produced in Heilongjiang.
 Forests are mostly found in the Greater Khingan Mountains and Lesser Khingan Mountains, which are also home to protected animal species such as the Siberian tiger, the red-crowned crane, and the lynx.

 Herding in Heilongjiang is centered upon horses and cattle; the province has the largest number of milk cows and the highest production of milk among all the province-level divisions of China.

 Industry

 Heilongjiang is part of northeast China, the country's traditional industrial base.
 Industry is focused upon coal, petroleum, lumber, machinery, and food.
 Due to its location, Heilongjiang is also an important gateway for trade with Russia.
 Since a wave of privatization led to the closure of uncompetitive factories in the 1990s, Manchuria has suffered from stagnation.
-As a result, the government has started the Revitalize Northeast China campaign to deal with this problem, promoting the private sectors as the preferred method of economic reform.
+As a result, the government has started the Revitalize Northeast China campaign to deal with this problem, promoting the private sectors as the preferred method of the reform and opening up.

 Petroleum is of great importance in Heilongjiang, and the Daqing oilfields are an important source of petroleum for China.
 Coal, gold, and graphite are other important minerals to be found in Heilongjiang.
 Heilongjiang also has great potential for wind power, with potential capacity for 134 gigawatts of power production.